eigerco/polka-storage/polka-index/RFC.md

 Polka-index is designed to scale across a growing number of storage providers and users:

-- mDNS Discovery: Enables seamless detection of storage providers as they join or leave the network.
+- pubsub Discovery: Enables seamless detection of storage providers as they join or leave the network.
 - Dialing: Ensures efficient, direct communication between the Polka-Index and storage providers.
 - HTTP API: Allows users to interact with the system easily, with minimal overhead.